 Arrive to Kilimanjaro International airport in Tanzania.
-A Barking Zebra team member will greet you at the airport and escort you to tonight’s lodge nearby Arusha.
+A Barking Zebra team member will greet you at the airport and drive you to tonight’s lodge nearby Arusha.

 Enjoy the rest.
 Your safari adventure starts tomorrow!